|Ubuntu||14.04||⚠️||Approaching EOL, not recommended for new installations.|

 Start Docker on Boot

-If you are on Ubuntu 16 or CentOS run the command below to have Docker start when you boot your machine.
+If you are on an operating system with systemd (Ubuntu 16+, Debian 8+, CentOS 7+) run the command below to have Docker start when you boot your machine.

 systemctl enable docker